Hersh Goldberg-Polin: The ‘happy go lucky’ Israeli American who became a symbol of Israel’s enduring hostage heartbreak - KESQ

 Goldberg-Polin was planning to go on a round-the-world trip in December 2023 after the music festival, Rachel Goldberg-Polin previously told CNN, but he never returned.

-On October 7, he went to the Nova music festival in a rural area near the Gaza-Israel border with his best friend Honor to celebrate his 23rd birthday, according to his mother.
+On October 7, he went to the Nova music festival in a rural area near the Gaza-Israel border with his best friend Aner to celebrate his 23rd birthday, according to his mother.

-“As rockets began to fall Hersh, Honor and 27 other young festival goers took refuge in a 5-feet-by-8-feet bomb shelter.
-Terrorists began to throw grenades into the shelter, Honor stood in the doorway and repelled seven of those grenades before the eighth one killed him,” Rachel Goldberg-Polin said.
+“As rockets began to fall Hersh, Aner and 27 other young festival goers took refuge in a 5-feet-by-8-feet bomb shelter.
+Terrorists began to throw grenades into the shelter, Aner stood in the doorway and repelled seven of those grenades before the eighth one killed him,” Rachel Goldberg-Polin said.

 A young woman who was in the same shelter at the time had previously told his parents that Goldberg-Polin, who was left-handed, helped to throw grenades out of the bunker before getting his left arm blown off from the elbow down.
 He was later taken on a truck by gunmen and driven off, eyewitnesses told his parents.